splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-low-level-programming/1-concepts/01-char-arrays.md

 Earlier, middle-level programming languages like C/C++ didn't have a `string` type!
 Instead, they utilise simple, existing language features and data types to represent strings. in C/C++, a `char[]` (character array) is used.
 Before we dive deep into character arrays, let's take a look at the `char` data type.

-### The `char` data type
+## The `char` data type

 in C/C++, chars are just 8-bit integers (or a single byte) used to represent a single character. let's take a look at an 8-bit integer:

-#### `01001010`
+## `01001010`

-This is a binary number.
+`01001010` is a binary number.
 It's made up of 8 bits, each of which can be either a `1` or a `0`.
 To arrive at the decimal integer value it is storing, we start at the right-hand side and work our way left, doubling the value of each bit as we go.
 If the bit is a `1`, we add the value to our total.
 If the bit is a `0`, we don't add anything.
 Let's take a look at the above binary number:

 | 128 | 64  | 32  | 16  | 8   | 4   | 2   | 1   |
 | --- | --- | --- | --- | --- | --- | --- | --- |